Research and Development (R&D) tax credits are a tax relief paid by HMRC to UK companies to reward their efforts towards innovation.

 How can we help?

-We have a clear process that has proved extremely successful historically with HMRC.
+You can see more information to our Info Centre Research & Development area, but we have a clear process that has proved extremely successful historically with HMRC.
 It’s not just about the current claim either, as we aim to help you build a streamlined internal process to maximise future claims.

 - Building on our existing knowledge of your business, we ensure you qualify and maximise any claim by discussing the more obvious projects within the business.